|Riding Style||Alternative Freeride|

 Approximate Weight: Feels on the light side of normal.

 Sizing: This was a little more of a mid/wide shape and it wasn’t the best fit for Peter and me.
-Based on our specs above this would have been better for us in a size 152 and it would match up pretty well.
+Based on our specs above this would have been better for us in a size 152 or 156 and it would match up pretty well.
 Overall though, this line of boards is more for size 10-12 boots and it can handle a decent amount of weight.
 Burton has done a good job the last few years at beefing up their boards to handle bigger boned guys or those that enjoy the second helping lifestyle.
 If you are a mid/wide footed rider and are interested in this board it seems to want you to size down just a little bit than you normally would with a more traditional freeride board.

 Flex/Buttering: The Burton One-Hitter has a little give at first but then just doesn’t give at all.
 That little flex snaps hard and this board has a massive amount of pop.
 It’s not quite as stiff as the Leaderboard but it borders on the medium/stiff and stiff side of the spectrum.
 Not easy at all to butter and takes some strength to make it bend.